Hibernate Example Tutorial

 Let's create a Student persistent class that is mapped to a database "student" table.

-• A no-arg constructor: It is recommended that you have a default constructor with at least package visibility so that hibernate can create the instance of the Persistent class by newInstance() method.
+• A no-arg constructor: It is recommended to have a default constructor with at least package visibility so that Hibernate can create the instance of the Persistent class by newInstance() method.

 • Provide an identifier property: It is better to assign an attribute as an id.
 This attribute behaves as a primary key in a database.